mnsy1/UiPath_GenerateYearlyReport/README.md

 This project uses the following custom libraries:

 1. [**ACME System1 Website Library**](https://github.com/mnsy1/UiPath_ACMESystem1): Automates interactions with the ACME System1 website (web automation).
-2. **SHA1 Hash Generator**: Handles the secure generation of the client security hash using the SHA1 algorithm.

 ## 📖 Project Overview